Planet Minigolf: Reception

 Planet Minigolf was moderately well received by critics.
 It currently holds a 68.40% at aggregate website GameRankings and 66/100 at fellow aggregate site Metacritic.
 Initial sales were high, with the game moving more than 40,000 copies during the month of the game's release and 9,000 more the following month.
 As of September 2010 the game has sold more than 68,000 units.
 Year-end 2010 sales were reportedly over 90,000, with the game's downloadable content having over 6,000 units sold.

 The ability to create custom minigolf courses was widely praised among reviewers.
 GameSpot's Justin Calvert felt that the course creation tools were easy to use and stated the game "has the potential to keep you playing for weeks and months as more player-created and downloadable content is added."
 The reviewer from Game Revolution noted that he preferred looking for difficult courses created by players in order to maintain a challenge.
 He stated players will "have access to literally thousands of different holes to shoot in hundreds of custom courses."
 The multiplayer component also received generally positive remarks.
 "Multiplayer modes, community features, and the course editor give you plenty to do" stated IGN's Daemon Hatfield.
 Justin Calvert of GameSpot also praised the game's ability to upload replays to YouTube.

 Critics generally had mixed opinions on Planet Minigolf's visuals, and some cited issues with the game's camera.
 The reviewer from Game Revolution felt that the game's graphics were "very pretty for a downloadable title".
 IGN's Daemon Hatfield also felt that the character models were well done, but cited "hiccups" with the camera.
 Adrenaline Vault reviewer James Dolbeare felt that the graphics were inconsistent.
 He stated "characters are rendered well, whereas environments are often flat, pixilated, or simply lack detail."

 The Stronghold Island downloadable content was moderately received as well, though it sold over 3,300 units in its first month of release.
-Tina Amini of Gaming Nexus gave it a lukewarm reception, and gave it a C grade.
-Amini cited strong "visual story telling" but noted that poor camera angles continued to be a flaw in the downloadable content.
-She praised the course design and visuals and stated they were "quite beautiful" but called the choice of music cheesy and "reminiscent of an outdated game show."